What Does Q Stand For In Chemistry

 • ΔT = change in temperature (final temperature - initial temperature)

 Specific heat capacity (c) is the amount of heat required to raise the temperature of 1 gram of a substance by 1 degree Celsius (or 1 Kelvin).
 It is an intrinsic property of a substance and varies from one substance to another.
-For example, water has a high specific heat capacity, meaning it requires a significant amount of heat to change its temperature, while metals generally have lower specific heat capacities.
+As an example, water has a high specific heat capacity, meaning it requires a significant amount of heat to change its temperature, while metals generally have lower specific heat capacities.

 Understanding the concept of heat and its measurement is fundamental in calorimetry, a technique used to measure the heat changes that occur during chemical reactions.
 Calorimeters are insulated devices that measure the heat absorbed or released during a reaction, allowing scientists to determine important thermodynamic properties such as enthalpy changes.